 Our steering and governance groups enthusiastically endorsed 'Whaikaha' as the reo Māori part of the name, and in line with Maaka Tibble's wish for it to be at the top of the letterhead, strongly agreed that it be the first part of the Ministry’s name.

-Back in March this year, we worked with All is for All, a communications agency led by disabled people, to develop AmplifyU external URL as an online way to connect with and hear from disabled people.
+Back in March 2022, we worked with All is for All, a communications agency led by disabled people, to develop AmplifyU external URL as an online way to connect with and hear from disabled people.
 We used this to hear from disabled people about what they wanted the English part of the Ministry’s name to be.
 We also discussed the name with disabled people in other ways.

 Many people thought it important the name clearly said what the ministry was about, so they wanted ‘disabled people’ to be part of the name.
 People also wanted it to show that disabled people would be leaders and partners in the new ministry, rather than it being ‘for’ disabled people.
 So they wanted it to be Whaikaha - Ministry of Disabled People.

 The one-handed sign TREE moving upwards reflects the rātā vine, which is part of the Whaikaha visual brand and whakatauākī – “Me he aka rātā ka tipu tahic, ka puāwai tahi kia tū kaha I ngā hihi ō Tamanuiterā – Like the rātā vines growing together and flourishing to stand strong in the warmth of the sun”.